MiRo1310/ioBroker.telegram-menu/README.md

 ### **WORK IN PROGRESS**

+-   text blocks created as a selection list, including the selection of the ID
 -   text in submenus is now editable in the textfield in the navigation
+-   set ID by open a menu
 -   get status
 -   small fixes